rohan-deshpande/trux/docs/api/store/model/properties.md

 ```js
 @prop {object|null}
 ```
-The data which defines the model, initially null.
+The data which defines the model.
+Defaults to null.